Direct Support Professional of the Month

 October 2019 - Clarion County

-Amy Divins of New Light Inc. has been selected as October’s Direct Support Professional of the month.
+Amy Divins of New Light Inc. has been selected for Direct Support Professional of the Month.

 Amy Divins started at New Light Inc. in September 2010.
 The following was shared with us about her excellent service for the past 9 years by her supervisors, which made it easy to select her as our nominated DSP for the month of October.

 Amy Divins provides supports to a gentleman who is not only non-verbal but also has many behavioral and medical challenges.
 She gives him the opportunity to grow in a loving environment.
 Amy provides him unconditional supports that are loving, respectful, and dignified.
 She believes in the people she supports, in their potential and intellect.
 Her performance while doing her job shows how much she cares for people and shows the immense pride she has in her work.